Who Gets the House in a Divorce With Children?

 If you and your ex-partner agree on how to divide your property, you can apply for a consent order to make it legally binding.

-Looking for legal advice and support with child arrangements in Gloucester, Cheltenham, the Forest of Dean or anywhere in Gloucestershire?
+Do you need help with divorce and property law in Gloucester, Cheltenham, the Forest of Dean or across Gloucestershire?